How safe is Rejuran Healer and who is suitable for it?

-I would like to understand how safe Rejuran is?
-Some websites state that the long term effects of Rejuran is not well documented, and it is not US FDA approved.
+I would like to understand how safe Rejuran Healer is?
+Some websites state that the long term effects of Rejuran Healer is not well documented, and it is not US FDA approved.

 The principal ingredient is polynucleotide (PN) derived from salmon germ cell, which essentially is the building block of our DNA.
 The main effects are anti-inflammatory and regenerative.
-As such, PN has been used in other aspects of medicine, such as in orthopedics, gynaecology and dermatology.
+As such, PN has been used in other aspects of medicine, such as in orthopaedics, gynaecology, and dermatology.

-That being said, one of the effects of Rejuran is sebum reduction, balancing the oil and moisture of the skin.
-If you have tried the main acne treatments with adverse effects, Rejuran can be considered as one of the alternatives.
-It can also be combined with botox to further reduce sebum and pore size, or combined with steroids for active acne lesions.
+That being said, one of the effects of Rejuran Healer is sebum reduction, balancing the oil and moisture of the skin.
+If you have tried the main acne treatments with adverse effects, Rejuran Healer can be considered as one of the alternatives.
+It can also be combined with Botox to further reduce sebum and pore size, or combined with steroids for active acne lesions.

-Generally, Rejuran can be done for most skin types.
+Generally, Rejuran Healer can be done for most skin types.
 So far, I have only turned away those who report a severe allergy to seafood.
-For those blessed with fairly good skin, Rejuran can be used as a preventative strategy to slow down the manifestations of ageing skin.
-Used as a recovery treatment, Rejuran can be beneficial for those with dry skin, thinning skin, open pores, fine lines, uneven skin tone.
+For those blessed with fairly good skin, Rejuran Healer can be used as a preventative strategy to slow down the manifestations of ageing skin.
+Used as a recovery treatment, Rejuran can be beneficial for those with dry skin, thinning skin, open pores, fine lines, or uneven skin tone.

 Hope this has helped answer your queries.